-A traveler wanders the darkened streets of Morocco, observing the lives of those who thrive when the sun goes down.
+A traveler walks the streets of Morocco by night, observing the lives of those who thrive when the sun goes down.

 I’m tired, and I hate the daylight.
 This strange sun reflecting off the white djellabas irritates me.
 It lights up a city of men tugging at their genitals, smiling toothless smiles.
 It shows dogs and children, bones pressing against skin, begging for relief.
 The sun releases the warm smell of urine, and I hate its familiarity.
 Sunshine gives clear, ugly faces to the staccato voices echoing through the narrow, filthy streets.
 It is impossible to hide anything under that sweet, burning Moroccan sun.
 I feel exposed.

 Each day I amuse myself with sketching until darkness frees me from an imaginary world that hides me from the sun.
 The thick, violent sunset is my signal—a multi-colored alarm that assures me it is safe to leave the expensive hotel room.

 The evenings are cool by the sea, so I follow the salt scent for a quarter of a mile until I stand on the beach.
 The growing darkness makes the people handsome.
 Eyes dominate.
 They make me feel secure.
 As long as I don’t have to squint at the sun, which impairs my reading of men’s eyes, I feel safe.
 At night the only reflections are friendship or danger, not white djellabas.

 I listen to the waves slapping the beach.
 Women in veiled burnooses file past me, clutching their small sons and staring at their feet.
 I smile at the women.
 Their silhouettes against the horizon turn them into phantoms, insuring them of a most respected position within the night.